 Overall, our study contributes to a better understanding of domestic bureaucracies' interests, strategies and power.
 We revealed the political processes of the conflicting interests of different bureaucracies over forest resources and how they pursue their respective interests.
-Our study also pointed out the involvement of NGOs and their international allies although we did not probe in great details as this is beyond the scope of our study.
-Future studies may include the examination of the influences of global forest governance at the domestic policy making.
+Our study also pointed out the involvement of NGOs and their international allies although we did not probe in great details at the examination of the influences of global forest governance at the domestic policy making.
 More specifically relating to our study, they can be dedicated to the competing global interests on conservation and the livelihood of customary communities.